2026 Agenda

 Global Infrastructure Partners, a part of BlackRock

-CEO Panel: Can policy, innovation, and security align to meet 2030 energy targets?
+CEO Panel: How can policy, innovation, and security align to meet 2030 energy targets?

 -

-How is security reshaping the Australian energy transition?
+How is energy security reshaping the Australian energy transition?

 -